 WCU degrees require a minimum of 120 credits; our B.S.Ed. requires 123 credits.
-You cannot graduate without this number of credits.
+You cannot graduate with less than 120 credits.

 ENGLISH DEPARTMENT PROGRAM ASSESSMENTS

 The English department collects data to see how well our programs are delivering what we want them to teach.
 All English majors MUST participate in the multiple-choice disciplinary literacy instrument and the Majors' Exit Survey, but B.A. and B.S.Ed. students have different portfolio assignments.